Posts Tagged ‘French Drain Photos’

 1. Water gets to the problem area by falling from the sky.

-2. Water gets to the problem area by flowing down hill over the ground.
+2. Water gets to the problem area by flowing downhill over the ground.

 3. Water gets to the problem area by flowing underground.
 (Sub-Surface water flow)